theblindbeetle/python_crash_course/Part I/Chapter 2 - Variables and Simple Data Types/chapter2.md

 ---
 ## Summary
 In this chapter you learned to work with variables.
 You learned to use descriptive variable names and how to resolve name errors and syntax errors when they arise.
 You learned what strings are and how to display strings using lowercase, uppercase, and title case.
 You started using whitespace to organize output neatly, and you learned to strip unneeded whitespace from different parts of a string.

 You started working with integers and floats, and learned some of the ways you can work with numerical data.
 You also learned to write explanatory comments to make your code easier for you and others to read.
-Finally, you read about the philosophy of keeping your code as simple as possible, whenever possible.<br>
+Finally, you read about the philosophy of keeping your code as simple as possible, whenever possible.

 In Chapter 3 you’ll learn to store collections of information in data structures called lists.
 You’ll learn to work through a list, manipulating any information in that list.